-7.12 In general, because of the extensive site investigation programme required for a nuclear installation, the situation should not arise in which further consideration should be given to the potential for fault displacement at the site of an existing nuclear installation.
-However, it may be the case that information comes to light later that there is a potential capable fault in the site vicinity that requires the assessment of fault displacement potential.
-Therefore, it is recommended that for existing nuclear installations for which a seismic safety evaluation programme is conducted (see IAEA Safety Standards Series No. NS-G-2.13, Evaluation of Seismic Safety for Existing Nuclear Installations [10]), the programme includes the assessment of the fault displacement potential based on the information available from the original site selection and evaluation stages, and then making use of updated information and current techniques and criteria, and using a proper interpretation for all newly available data.
+7.13 In general, because of the extensive site investigation programme required for a nuclear installation, the situation should not arise in which further consideration should be given to the potential for fault displacement at the site of an existing nuclear installation.
+However, it may be the case that information comes to light later that there is a potentially capable fault in the site vicinity that requires the assessment of fault displacement potential.
+Therefore, it is recommended that for existing nuclear installations for which a seismic safety evaluation programme is conducted (see IAEA Safety Standards Series No. NS-G-2.13, Evaluation of Seismic Safety for Existing Nuclear Installations [12]), the programme includes the assessment of the fault displacement potential based on the information available from the original site selection and evaluation stages, and then making use of updated information and current techniques and criteria, and using a proper interpretation for all newly available data.

-7.13 If a new nuclear installation is to be built on a site on which there is already one or more existing nuclear installations, and information comes to light that there is a potential capable fault in its site vicinity, the approach for the new installation should be as recommended in paras 7.10 and 7.11.
+7.14 If a new nuclear installation is to be built on a site on which there is already one or more existing nuclear installations, and information comes to light that there is a potential capable fault in its site vicinity, the approach for the new installation should be as recommended in paras.
+7.11 and 7.12.

-7.14 If there is a potentially capable fault, either primary or secondary, within the site vicinity and site areas, it should first be determined whether the fault could potentially approach and subsequently cause surface displacement that affects items important to safety of the nuclear installation.
-This evaluation should be based on the characteristics of the fault, such as its sense of slip, geometry (length and width including strike dip and rake angles) and, for secondary faults, its structural relationship with the causative fault, and should use validated models (including dynamic rupture models) in a conservative way including due consideration of related uncertainties, both epistemic and aleatory.
+7.15 If there is a potentially capable fault within the site vicinity and site areas, it should first be characterized to establish whether the fault could potentially approach and subsequently cause surface displacement that affects items important to safety of the nuclear installation.
+This evaluation should be based on the characteristics of the fault, such as its sense of slip and geometry (length and width including strike dip and rake angles).
+For structurally related (secondary) faults, the evaluation should be also based on its relationship with the causative fault.
+The evaluation should use validated empirical and/or theoretical models in a conservative way including due consideration of related uncertainties, both epistemic and aleatory.

-7.15 If no sufficient basis is provided to decide conclusively that the fault is not capable, and the identified fault has a potential to affect the foundations of items important to safety of the nuclear installation, then, using all the available data compiled as recommended in Section 3, probabilistic methods should be used to obtain an estimate of the annual frequency of exceedance of various amounts of displacement at or near the surface.
+7.16 If no sufficient basis is provided to decide conclusively that the fault is not capable, and the identified fault has a potential to affect the foundations of items important to safety of the nuclear installation, then, using all the available data compiled as recommended in Section 3, probabilistic methods should be used to obtain an estimate of the annual frequency of exceedance of various amounts of displacement at or near the surface.

-7.16 In the probabilistic fault displacement hazard analysis, the following two types of possible displacements should be considered with careful and appropriate treatment of the involved uncertainties (both epistemic and aleatory):
+7.17 In the probabilistic fault displacement hazard analysis, the following two types of possible displacements should be considered with careful and appropriate treatment of the involved uncertainties (both epistemic and aleatory):